Saba-Kandashvili/MazeKnight/README.md

 - Darkness: press `F` to cycle darkness presets (changes how the radial darkness around the player looks).

 **Credits:**
-**Credits:**

-- Maze generator: the game uses a C native library I developed — it's a heavily modified wave fucntioncollapse algorythim with maze solvability validation.
+- Maze generator: the game uses a C native library I developed — it's a heavily modified and optimized wave fucntioncollapse algorythim with maze solvability validation.
 - Audio: all sounds were recorded and produced by me (guitar).

 **License**